Falanet/Falanet-Terminal-Email-Client/README.md

 ### plain_text

 Determines whether showing plain text (vs. html converted to text) is preferred.
-If the preferred email part is not present, falanet automatically attempts to show the other.
+If the preferred email part is not present, falaclient automatically attempts to show the other.
 This option can be re-configured at run-time by pressing `t` when viewing an email (default enabled).